scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 ### Configuration {#configuration}

 For the purpose of constructing and propagating path segments, a network operator needs to configure an AS Control Service with links to neighboring ASes.
-Such information may be conveyed to the Control Service in an out-of-band fashion (e.g. in a configuration file).
+Such information may be conveyed to the Control Service in an out-of-band fashion (e.g., in a configuration file).
 For each link, these values MUST be configured:

 - Local Interface ID.
 This MUST be unique within each AS.
 - Neighbor type (core, parent, child, peer), depending on link type (see [](#paths-links)).
 Link type depends on mutual agreements between operators of the ASes at each end of each link.